What I'll learn

 Flexible learning and support

-Throughout your time on the programme, we will provide support through a personal tutor and weekly online tutorials, as well as through our telephone hotline, open Monday–Friday from 9am–5pm.
+Throughout your time on the programme, we will provide support through a personal tutor, as well as through our telephone hotline, open Monday–Friday from 9am–5pm.

 We will work with you to develop a study plan so that you can meet coursework deadlines and schedule study time around your other responsibilities.